- How do I apply to WSU?

-Clinical Laboratory Science April 1 Forensic Investigation June 1 Mortuary Science May 15 Nurse Anesthesia July 1 Occupational Therapy February 1 Pathologists' Assistant May 1 PharmD First Monday in November Physical Therapy October 15 Physician Assistant Studies September 1 Radiation Therapy Technology April 1 Radiologic Technology November 30
+Clinical Laboratory Science April 1 Forensic Investigation June 1 Mortuary Science May 15 Nurse Anesthesia July 1 Occupational Therapy February 1 Pathologists' Assistant May 1 PharmD November 1 Physical Therapy October 15 Physician Assistant Studies September 1 Radiation Therapy Technology April 1 Radiologic Technology November 30

 - How long are the programs, and what is the average admitted class size?

 Program Length Class Size Clinical Laboratory Science 2.5 years 30 students Mortuary Science 12 months 50 students Patholgists' Assistant 2 years 10 students PharmD 4 years 100 students Physical Therapy 3.5 years 32 students Physician Assistant Studies 2 years 48 students Occupational Therapy 3 years 32 students Radiation Therapy Technology 2 years 12 students Radiologic Technology 2 years 20 students